GJZwiers/One-Zero-Code/bunny_slope/simplest.md

 > In this guide you will learn how to write and run a line of Python code.

 Now we are going to write some code and run it.
-To do this we will at the very least need only two things: Notepad and a program that can understand and execute code written in a certain language.
+To do this we will at the very least need only two things: A program that understands and executes code written in a certain language and someplace to write the code.
+We already have the first by downloading Python.

 Next, open a new text file in Notepad.
-That's right, just a plain `.txt` file.
+That's right, just a plain text file.
 Write the following on the first line:
 ```python
 print("Hi!")
 ```